ocrmypdf/OCRmyPDF/docs/advanced.rst

 """""""""""""""""""""

 The ``hocr`` renderer works with older versions of Tesseract.
 The image layer is copied from the original PDF page if possible, avoiding potentially lossy transcoding or loss of other PDF information.
 If preprocessing is specified, then the image layer is a new PDF.

+Unlike ``sandwich`` this renderer is implemented within OCRmyPDF; anyone looking to customize how OCR is presented should look here.
+A major disadvantage of this renderer is it not capable of correctly handling text outside the Latin alphabet.
+Pull requests to improve the situation are welcome.

+Currently, this renderer has the best compatibility with Mozilla's PDF.js viewer.

 This works in all versions of Tesseract.